-In last years, combined cycle power plants are being more used, since it has been an increase in its performance with respect to the conventional plants.
+In past years, combined cycle power plants have been more used since it has been an increase in their performance concerning the conventional plants.

-Due to the rapid growth of the energy sector and the electricity demand in the world, a lot of money is being invested in the development of new production techniques that support renewable energy and increase its performance against conventional methods.
+Due to the rapid growth of the energy sector and the electricity demand in the world, a lot of money is being invested in developing new production techniques that support renewable energy and increase its performance against conventional methods.

-A thermosolar plant consists in a solar-hybrid Brayton cycle that uses concentrated solar power to heat up pressurised air driving a gas turbine.
+A thermosolar plant consists of a solar-hybrid Brayton cycle that uses concentrated solar power to heat up pressurised air driving a gas turbine.

 This is the process that follows a solar-hybrid Brayton plant to produce energy:

-The objective of this project was to model and then optimize the physical processes that take place in this plant.
+The objective of this project was to model and then optimise the physical processes that take place in this plant.